NepaliSat-1: Satellite launch

 The satellite was launched on 18 April 2019 at 02:31 am (Nepal Standard Time) from Virginia.
 The satellite was orbiting at an altitude of about 400 kilometres.
 The satellite took pictures of Nepal to provide geographical information to the country.
 Suresh Kumar Dhungel said to The Kathmandu Post: "The satellite will remain in the Earth’s orbit for a year during which the satellite will be closely studied" and "Since it is a learning phase, the study of the satellite will help us in developing more advanced satellites in the future."

 Reception

 Prime minister of Nepal Khadga Prasad Oli congratulated the scientists via Twitter by writing, "Though a humble beginning, with the launching of NepaliSat-1 Nepal has entered the Space-Era.
 I wish to congratulate all those scientists and institutions that were involved right from the development to its launching thereby enhancing the prestige of our country."
 Suresh Kumar Dhungel, spokesman for Nepal Academy of Science and Technology (NAST), said, "...they invested in the satellite in a bid to open new paths for space engineering in the country."

-After the successful launch of this satellite another group of engineering graduates were working on another satellite named "Nepal PQ-1", prepared to launch in 2020.